Minionan/GOapp_clients/README.md

 ### Initialising user database

+1. Ensure that there is a db folder in main project folder, if not create one yourself
-1. Run `init_db.go` script by typing in terminal `go run init_db.go`
+2. Run `init_db.go` script by typing in terminal `go run init_db.go`
-2. Verify if a new SQLite database file was created in db folder
+3. Verify if a new SQLite database file was created in db folder
-3. The default data.db file has no records, you will have to create them manually
+4. The default data.db file has no records, you will have to create them manually

 ## Run app